 03:54

 True story, by the way.
-Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in the school handbook, to on school Internet use.
+Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in the school handbook, to restrictions on Internet use.
 As history points out, regimes become oppressive when they’re fearful about keeping control.
-And although adults may not be quite at the level of totalitarian regimes, kids have no or very little say in making the rules, when really, the attitude should be reciprocal, meaning that the adult population should and take into account the wishes of the younger population.
+And although adults may not be quite at the level of totalitarian regimes, kids have no or very little in making the rules, when really, the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.

 04:28

-Now, what’s even worse than restriction, is that adults often underestimate kids’ abilities.
+Now, what’s even worse than restriction, is that adults underestimate kids’ abilities.
 We love challenges, but when expectations are low, trust me, we will sink to them.
-My own had anything but low expectations for me and my sister.
-Okay, so they didn’t tell us to become doctors or lawyers or anything like that, but my dad did read to us about Aristotle and pioneer germ-fighters, when lots of other kids were hearing “The Wheels on the Bus Go Round and Round.”
-Well, we heard that one too, but “Pioneer Germ Fighters” totally rules.
+My own parents had but low expectations for me and my sister.
+Okay, so they didn’t tell us to become doctors or lawyers or anything like that, but my did read to us about Aristotle and pioneer germ-fighters, when lots of other kids were hearing “The Wheels on the Bus Go Round and Round.”
+Well, we heard that one too, but “Pioneer Germ Fighters” rules.

 05:03